 Reason: This condition is required to ensure adequate access is provided for inspection, maintenance, repair, replacement and raising in the future of the flood defences in line with the TE2100 plan.
 This is supported by Policy SI12.F of the Draft London Plan (currently in examination).

+26.

 Pre-commencement condition.
-No development hereby permitted shall commence until a Monitoring Action Plan (MAP) has been submitted to, and approved in writing by, the Local Planning Authority.
+No development shall take place until a Monitoring Action Plan (MAP) has been submitted to, and approved by Westminster City Council.
 The MAP shall be fully implemented in accordance with the scheme’s timing/phasing arrangements, or within any other period as may subsequently be agreed, in writing, by the Local Planning Authority.

 The MAP shall be based on the approved Monitoring Strategy (Holocaust Memorial Westminster Monitoring Strategy Revision 4 Project Ref: 70043431, Dated 5 September 2019) and will define the trigger thresholds and actions required by all parties if a trigger threshold is exceeded.